danielfarrell/reactjs-rva/README.md

 # reactjs-rva

-Some admin docs and maybe code for the ReactJS(RVA) meetup
+Some admin docs and maybe code for the ReactJS(RVA) meetup.